Spitgranger/capstone/docs/ProblemStatementAndGoals/ProblemStatement.md

 * Information on projects.

 For facility managers:
-* Contract management tools including project scheduling, displaying of project documentation and linking it to station information.
+* Contract management tools including syncing of contract files to the application and automatic alerts of documents, training, or signatures set to expire.

 ## 1.3 Stakeholders